danielgsims/hyperdrive/README.md

 413 Request Entity Too Large        | That's no moon.
 It's a space station.
 414 Request-URI Too Long            |
 415 Unsupported Media Type          | Sir, I don't know where your ship learned to communicate, but it has the most peculiar dialect.
-416 Request Range Not Satisfiable   |
+416 Request Range Not Satisfiable   | At that close range we won't last long against those Star Destroyers!
-417 Expectation Failed              |
+417 Expectation Failed              | Our cruisers can't repel firepower of that magnitude!
 500 Internal Server Error           | Uh, we had a slight weapons malfunction, but uh... everything's perfectly all right now.
 We're fine.
 We're all fine here now, thank you.
 How are you?
 501 Not Implemented                 |
 502 Bad Gateway                     |